sirpeterg/IgScrapper/README.md

                   *"photographer_name" Instagram username,
-                  *"followers" number of followers of Instagram user, *"following" number of users that this Instagram user is following, *"manually_confirmed" auxillary collumn to be used to manually clean the dataset, *"is_downloaded" "True", if jpg has been saved, "False" if post still needs to be scrapped
+                  *"followers" number of followers of Instagram user, *"following" number of users that this Instagram user is following, *"manually_confirmed" auxiliary column to be used to manually clean the dataset, *"is_downloaded" "True", if jpg has been saved, "False" if post still needs to be scrapped
      2. jpgs of the users in UserList.txt.
 They will be placed in folders named by : username